 Let it snow!
 See the world's largest and most elaborate ice sculptures this New Year at the Harbin International Ice and Snow Festival.
 Magical, other-worldly and with New Year's Eve spent exploring the brilliantly illuminated Ice Lantern Show in Zhaolin Park, this is a holiday like no other.

-Sunday 29 December 2019.
+29 December.
 Welcome to China and the start of your holiday!
-Arrive Beijing Airport and included transfer to our hotel.
+Arrive Beijing Capital Airport and included transfer to our hotel.
 The remainder of the day offers free time for you to explore.
 Tiananmen Square, the Forbidden City and the Temple of Heaven are all located within the vicinity of our hotel.

 Great Wall at Juyongguan Pass